LezaMalik/Programming_Concepts/README.md

 ## Basic Programming Concepts
-*Following are some of the important general programming concepts.*
+*Following are some of the important programming concepts.*